-Onion rings are yummy and they’re kids friendly snacks, did I say, kids?
+Onion rings are yummy and they’re kids-friendly snacks, did I say, kids?
 Not only kids, adults like onion rings, too.
 If you haven’t try onion rings before trying this recipe would make you fall in love with it.
-You don’t need to go to the fast-food restaurants to get it anymore, you can make it in the comfort of your home.
+You don’t need to go to fast-food restaurants to get it anymore, you can make it in the comfort of your home.

 You might want to try;

 - 2 Cups All-purpose Flour

 - 1/2 Teaspoon Salt

 - 1/4 Cup Cornstarch

 In a bowl slice up the sweet onion (I used mandoline to thinly slice the onion, you can use a knife) to the thickness you want and separate the onion rings.
 Divide the milk in half and soak the onion in it for about one hour ( it removes the onion smell, this is optional)